Duke University Health System Job Description

 Required Qualifications at this Level

-Completion of a 24-month AMA approved School of Radiologic Technology plus completion of an accredited CT program
+Completion of an AMA approved School of Radiologic Technology plus completion of an accredited CT program

-Completion of a 24-month AMA approved School of Radiologic Technology with two years of DUHS Radiology experience and currently classified as a Radiology Technologist II or higher.
+OR Completion of an AMA approved School of Radiologic Technology with two years of DUHS Radiology experience

 |Degrees, Licensure, and/or Certification:||